It seems like another lifetime now but I was once involved in the British Asian music scene.

 I still have my production studio, The Hive.
 I still make music and I still spin music for fun (gotta keep those DJ skills sharp) but my output is at a much slower rate than before.
 I’m just far too busy with life these days.

 I do have loads of unreleased backing tracks (or “beats” as the cool kids would say) and I’m working with an agent to start offering these backing tracks up for licencing opportunities.
-Whenever I have something available, you’ll be able to find it over on the The Beat Shop.
-Please note that access to this page is restricted to industry contacts.
-Sorry.
+Whenever I have something available, you’ll be able to find it over on the Beat Stars web-site.